vladrich/x11-window-search/README.md

 [dmenu(1)]: https://manpages.debian.org/unstable/suckless-tools/dmenu.1.en.html

-`filter-out` key tells what windows should be filtered out.
+`filter-out` key tells what windows should be ignored.
 Each value in a subkey is an array of regexes.
-See the defaults in `fvwm-window-search` file.
+See the defaults at the top of `fvwm-window-search` file.

+## Start-up time

+As a task switcher, the program must not only run fast, but also *start* fast.
+I managed to get it under 70ms on my laptop, when you run `./fvwm-window-search` directly from the repo.

+This is not the case with rubygems!
+The latter generates a stub script that invokes `./fvwm-window-search` file.
+This indirection may add ~140ms of additional delay.

 ## Bugs